adicarlisle/QA-Core-Fundamental-Project/README.md

 ### Testing

-#### CI Server / Build environment + Artifacts
+#### CI Server Build environment Artifacts
-An automated Continuous integration (CI) server was setp up using Jenkins and build automation was set up using a webhook that triggered in response to git push on the dev branch of the github repo.
+An automated Continuous integration (CI) server was set up using Jenkins and build automation was set up using a webhook that triggered in response to git push on the dev branch of the github repo.
 ![Working tests](images/CI-testing.png)

-##### Unit testing
+#### Unit testing
 A coverage test artifact was generated in the post build step of the build.

 The coverage of unit testing the application.

 ![Unit testing coverage](images/coverage.png)

-##### Integration testing
+#### Integration testing
 Buttons attached to forms failed to be accessible to the selenium tests repeatedly, therefore log in funcitonality could not be tested via selenium.